Revision 23-2; Effective April 1, 2023

 - Social Security.

 - Refer people who are elderly or have disabilities and who are ineligible for Medical Programs for families and children to the Texas Health and Human Services Commission (HHSC) Medicaid for the Elderly and People with Disabilities (MEPD) programs.
-Note: If a person indicates they need services that Texas Works does not provide, and the advisor does not have a resource number, they should be advised to call 2-1-1 for information and referral services.
+Note: If a person indicates they need services that Texas Works does not offer, and HHSC staff cannot provide a resource number, advise the person to call 2-1-1, option 1, for information and referral services.

 - Inform the applicant of the right to appeal any HHSC action that affects the applicant’s eligibility or amount of benefits.